 When you compare these two calculations side by side, it becomes a lot clearer that simply calculating your profit doesn’t show the whole picture of how your business is doing financially.
 Because profit doesn’t tell you when those inflows and outflows of cash are occurring, it doesn’t serve as a day-to-day indicator of your business’s financial well-being.

 Profit doesn’t tell you if you’ll make payroll next month.
 It doesn’t tell you whether you can purchase a new batch of inventory.
 It doesn’t warn you that you could be instantly broke the minute the tax bill comes in.
-So while profit is an important measure of success, it tells you nothing about survival.
+So, although profit is an important measure of success, it tells you nothing about survival.

-As we previously discussed, your income statements don’t show your entire business, so even if you’re showing profit on paper, you may not have enough money to pay your bills.
-That’s where cash flow management comes in.
+As we previously discussed, your income statements don’t show your entire business.
+So, even if you’re showing profit on paper, you might not have enough money to pay your bills.
+That’s where good cash flow management comes in.